Variational Neural Stochastic Differential Equations with Change Points: Proposed Methodology

 \begin{theorem} As $E\rightarrow\infty$, our algorithm (under maximum likelihood updates for the change points) reaches a stationary point w.r.t. a lower bound on the marginal likelihood, i.e.,

 for all $i\in\mathbb{N}$, where $\mathbb{N}$ denotes the natural numbers. \end{theorem}

 \begin{proof}[Proof Sketch] To prove this result, we needed to show that change point updates (which we assume yield an improvement in marginal likelihood) imply an improvement w.r.t. the ELBO as well.
 The difference between the logarithm of the marginal likelihood can be shown to be a sum of two components: the improvement in the ELBO and the change in accuracy in the variational approximation (based on the KLD between the variational approximation and the true posterior distribution) after change point updates are made.
-Under the assumption that change point updates do not vastly impact the accuracy of the variational approximation, we directly arrive at the desired result. \end{proof}
+Under the assumption that change point updates do not vastly impact the accuracy of the variational approximation, we directly arrive at the desired result. {The detailed proof can be found in Appendix \ref{ss_proof: stationary_point}.} \end{proof}